Financing Your Education

 Please note financial aid is not disbursed until after your studies begin.
 You must arrange your own funding for travel and living costs for at least one to two months after the beginning of your study.

-We offer merit and need-based scholarships to new, full-time undergraduate students.
+We offer merit-based scholarships to new, full-time undergraduate students.
 Applicants must demonstrate excellent prior academic performance (minimum GPA of 3.25 on the American 4.0 scale), extracurricular activities and leadership potential, or need.

 The scholarship is renewable at the end of the Academic Year if the awardee maintains